 The aim of the Excellence Strategy is to strengthen Germany’s position as an outstanding research hub in the long term and further improve its international competitiveness.
 It continues the development of German universities successfully begun with the Excellence Initiative by supporting research of the highest standard, enhancing research profiles, and facilitating cooperation in the research system.

-An interactive map of all approved Clusters of Excellence and Universities of Excellence/University Excellence Consortia can be found via the link below.
+An interactive map of all currently funded Clusters of Excellence and Universities of Excellence/University Excellence Consortia can be found via the link below.

 Information on the second competition phase

 At its meetings on 29 – 30 November 2021 and 30 November 2022 – 1 December 20022, the Committee of Experts made key decisions on the second competition phase.

 - Interner LinkInformation for Researchers: Call for (Draft) Proposals for Clusters of Excellence on the second competition phase

 - Interner Link mit AnkerThe current status of the timetable can be found under "Schedule for the Excellence Strategy“.